-Brussels Airport Company SA/NV ("Brussels Airport" or "BRU") offers a series of incentives to encourage airlines to develop their services at Brussels Airport.
-The objective of the incentives is to reward the development of new destinations departing from Brussels Airport and to encourage growth together with the airlines.
+Brussels Airport Company NV/SA (“Brussels Airport” or “BRU”) offers a series of incentives to encourage airlines to develop their services at Brussels Airport.
+The objective of the incentives is to reward the development of new destinations departing from Brussels Airport and to encourage growth together with the airlines, especially after the Covid-19 crisis.

-The size and extent of the incentives is subject to the terms and conditions as mentioned below.
+The size and extent of the incentives is subject to the terms and conditions as mentioned in this document.

-1.1 The incentives are only granted to the users of Brussels Airport (hereafter the "airline(s)") that serve as operating carrier.
+1.1 The incentives are only granted to the users of Brussels Airport (hereafter the “airline(s)”) that serve as carrier operating scheduled flights.
 Codeshare partners or wet lease operators are not entitled to receive an incentive.

-1.2 New destinations or passenger growth or additional cargo frequency resulting from developments such as mergers, acquisitions, joint ventures, restructuring, codeshares or route transfers are not entitled to receive an incentive.
+1.2 New destinations or passenger growth or additional cargo frequency resulting from developments such as mergers, acquisitions, joint ventures, take-over of part of assets of an airlines following a judicial reorganization or any other insolvency proceedings, corporate restructurings, codeshares or route transfers are not entitled to receive an incentive.

-1.3 The incentive amounts are not subject to the formula for tariff control.
+1.3 The incentive amounts for passenger flights are not subject to the formula for tariff control.

-1.5 Charter operations are not subject to any incentive scheme.
-Scheduled charter operations are eligible for the incentive scheme if they have a published schedule at the start of the IATA season and for which 'flight only' tickets can be directly purchased by the passenger via distribution channels other than the tour operator alone.
+1.5 Carriers operating charter flights are not eligible to any incentive scheme.
+Scheduled charter operations are eligible for the incentive scheme if they have a published schedule at the start of the IATA season and for which ‘flight only’ tickets can be directly purchased by the passenger via distribution channels other than the tour operator alone.

 1.6 Brussels Airport reserves the right to grant any incentives for excluded operations (like for example charter operations) in case of structural added value for the airport.

-1.7 An incentive will only be granted when the eligible airline respects Brussels Airports' payment terms of standard invoices and when no overdue exists.
-If the airline has arrears of payment, Brussels Airport may, at its own discretion, either defer the issuance of the credit note until the outstanding debt is liquidated, either set off against each other mutual claims and debts that exist between Brussels Airport and the airline, even after a situation of composition with creditors has surfaced for any reason whatsoever such as composition following the bankruptcy of the airline.
+1.7 An incentive will only be granted when the eligible airline respects Brussels Airports’ payment terms provided in the invoices and when no overdue exists.
+If the airline has arrears of payment, Brussels Airport may, at its own discretion, either defer the issuance of the credit note until the outstanding debt is liquidated, either set off against each other mutual claims and debts that exist between Brussels Airport and the airline, even in the event of insolvency of the airline, seizure proceedings, or judicial reorganization of the airline.
 This set-off may be undertaken irrespective of the form and subject of the claims and debts and irrespective of whether or not the mutual claims are due and payable.

-1.8 The airline must fully comply with the terms and conditions published in the Brussels Airport Charges & Fees terms and conditions.
+1.8 The airline must fully comply with the terms and conditions published in the Brussels Airport Charges & Fees terms and conditions as published on Brussels Airport’s website or in the Brussels Airport Handbook.

 1.9 Brussels Airport shall not be liable for any costs, expenses or damages in relation to or resulting from the above program.